innovationOUtside/tm129-robotics2020/00_Robot_Lab/Section_00_01f.md

 ### WYSIWYG "Text Editor" View
 If you really cannot get to grips with writing raw markdown, a WYSIWG editor is available.

-Enable the [`jupyter_wysiwyg`](/nbextensions/nbextension=jupyter_wysiwyg/index) extension from the notebook configuration menu.
-(You may find that access to it is disabled at first; at the top of the extensions configurator page, uncheck the *disable configuration for nbextensions without explicit compatibility* option.)
+Enable the [`jupyter_wysiwyg`](/nbextensions/nbextension=jupyter_wysiwyg/index) extension from the `nbextensions` notebook configuration tab on the notebook server homepage.
+(You may find that access to the *WYSIWYG text editor* extension is disabled at first; at the top of the extensions configurator page, uncheck the *disable configuration for nbextensions without explicit compatibility* option.)

 Save and reload your notebook.
 When you double click on a markdown cell to edit it, you should now see two buttons have appeared on the left-hand side of the cell, one with a `Rich Text Editing` tooltip when you hover over it, the other with a `Run Cell` tooltip.